Baltimore County Circuit Courthouses: 19th century

+The east original facade of 1855-1856 is of Greek Revival-styled architecture, with a portico/porte-cochère that has a pediment supported by fluted Doric columns.
+The structure is one hundred and twelve feet in length in front, by fifty-six feet in depth.
+A shallow A-frame roof of the main block is crowned with a centered, eight-windowed, pilastered, frame cupola bearing a domed copper roof.

+The second courthouse of Georgian style was constructed on the southwest corner of then North Calvert and East Lexington streets, opposite the old "Courthouse Square" in which the Battle Monument, which was designed by French architect Maximilian Godefroy, was located.

+Star-Spangled Banner

-The second courthouse of Georgian style was constructed on the southwest corner of then North Calvert and East Lexington streets, opposite the old "Courthouse Square" in which the Battle Monument was erected.
-The latter was designed by French architect Maximilian Godefroy, (1765–1838), to commemorate "Defenders' Day" (a city, county, and state official holiday) of the British attack on Baltimore.
-The "rockets red glare, the bombs bursting in air" were lines of a poem, titled "The Defence of Fort McHenry", that soon appeared on printed broadsheets and handbills (from the offices of the Baltimore American) all around town and was soon published in the Baltimore Patriot.
-It was written by the noted poet and lawyer Francis Scott Key (1779–1843), of Frederick and Georgetown, who had witnessed the bombardment of Fort McHenry from the truce ship Minden anchored downriver on the Patapsco River (probably off Sparrows Point on the north side near the river entrance or the Royal Navy's invasion fleet's landing site at North Point).
-Key had been invited by officials and neighbors to try to negotiate the release of doctor William Beanes of Prince George's County, who had been captured by the British.
-Key's poem was set to music in a few days at a local well-known Baltimore theatre and neighboring tavern on Holliday Street.
-It quickly became known as the "Star-Spangled Banner" and in 1931 was designated by Congress as the National Anthem.
+The Battle Monument commemorated Defenders' Day, a city, county, and state official holiday of the British attack on Baltimore.
+The "rockets red glare, the bombs bursting in air" were lines of a poem initially titled "The Defence of Fort McHenry", which soon appeared on printed broadsheets and handbills from the offices of the Baltimore American around town and was soon published in the Baltimore Patriot.

+It was written by poet and lawyer Francis Scott Key, of Frederick and Georgetown, who witnessed the bombardment of Fort McHenry from the truce ship Minden anchored downriver on the Patapsco River, probably off Sparrows Point on the north side near the river entrance or the Royal Navy's invasion fleet's landing site at North Point.
+Key had been invited by officials and neighbors to try to negotiate the release of William Beanes, a physician from Prince George's County, who was captured by the British.
+Key's poem was set to music in a few days at a local Baltimore theatre and neighboring tavern on Holliday Street, and quickly became known as the "Star-Spangled Banner."

+In 1931, the song was designated by the U.S. Congress as the national anthem.

+Maryland Constitution

-After considerable discussion and agitation for several decades, going back as far as 1835, prompted by a fire of several arsons that year during the economic recession and panic begun with the "Baltimore bank riot" which damaged the downtown second Baltimore County/City Courthouse (then only 20 years old, at the southwest corner of North Calvert and East Lexington Streets).
-After more recent debates, and votes, with the adoption by statewide referendum of the new second Maryland Constitution of 1851, it contained the provisions for elevating the City of Baltimore to the status of an "independent city" on the same status of all of the other counties of the state and increasing its representation and number of votes/members in each chamber of the state legislature—in the House of Delegates and the State Senate in the General Assembly of Maryland.
-With the positive vote, the City of Baltimore (which had also functioned as the "county seat" of Baltimore County since 1767, an 84-year tenure) was separated and established as an "independent city" (with the status of one of the twenty-three counties of the State of Maryland) as of July 4, 1851.
+After debates and votes, the new second Maryland Constitution of 1851 was adopted, including provisions for elevating the city of Baltimore to the status of an independent city on the same status of all of the other counties of the state and increasing its representation and number of votes and members in each chamber of the state legislature, in the House of Delegates and the State Senate in the General Assembly of Maryland.

+With the positive vote, Baltimore, which had functioned as the county seat of Baltimore County since 1767, an 84-year tenure was separated and established as an "independent city" with the status of one of 23 counties of Maryland as of July 4, 1851.
 A subsequent series of votes and referendums by the citizens of the remaining reduced territory of new Baltimore County, voted to move the new county seat to what was then called then "Towsontown", as of February 13, 1854.